OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/LODMap.md

           | camera distance = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Use feature_width for LOD based on average, world-space feature-width visible in a pixel, correctly changing with resolution.
+        <p class="scene-class-attr-comment">Use feature_width for LOD based on average, world-space feature-width visible in a pixel, correctly changing with resolution.
 Use camera_distance for LOD based on distance from render cam.</p>

     </p>